-8. Crosshills and consists of agricultural fields and the River Aire.
+5.112 The Green Wedge in this location includes land to the east of Glusburn & Crosshills and consists of agricultural fields and the River Aire.
 It is most effective in maintaining distinct settlements (including settlements in the neighbouring district of Bradford), but its value as a recreational resource is somewhat limited by the busy intersection of the A629, B6172 and Skipton Road.